 Cayo 3.
 Cayo Los Ballenatos

 On to the next day if this sailing itinerary in Cuba!
 Follow Quinto Canal where you will find a sandbank surrounded by a natural swimming pool.
 Sail onward, because what is waiting for you today is Cayo Los Ballenatos.
-Take some time to do some snorkelling because it seems it has been created for delighting marine life enthusiasts. here you can overnight, but you can spend the night at Quinto Canal or at Cayo Largo.
+Take some time to do snorkelling because it seems it has been created for delighting marine life enthusiasts. here you can overnight, but you can spend the night at Quinto Canal or at Cayo Largo.

 Day 4.
 Cayo Rosario

 On day 4 make for another popular snorkelling and diving destination, Cayo Rosario.
 This Cay is an uninhabited island, or better, it is inhabited only by iguanas.
 But besides being the iguana’s home and of a variety of tropical fish and shells, it is popular for its long stretch of pink sand beach.
-If you have ever wanted to relax and totally relax on a desert island, well, you have found it!
+If you have ever wanted to totally relax on a desert island, well, you’ve found it!
 Now we’re halfway through our sailing itinerary in Cuba, but don’t worry because you’ll have other opportunities to sunbathe on another idyllic island.

 Day 5.
 Cayo Estopa